olostan/child-balancer/README.md

 * Spawns new woker in case if current worker is *busy* (see below).
 * Allows to specify minimum number of workers to reserve enough workers to answer on messages
 * Allows to specify maxumum number of workers.
 If all workers are busy, messages would be queued.
-* Allows to limit concurency of wokers:
+* Allows to limit concurrency of workers (by tracking task completeness, see "Usage"):
-  * Setting concurency to 1 make worker to execute only one message at time (so no async at all)
+  * Setting concurrency to 1 make worker to execute only one message at time (so no async at all)
-  * Setting concurency to 10 make wokerder to accept up to 10 messages without responding back.
+  * Setting concurrency to 10 make worker to accept up to 10 messages without responding back.
-  * Setting concurency to 0 make worker to recieve all messages, no matter on how much was responded.
+  * Setting concurrency to 0 make worker to receive all messages, no matter on how much was responded.
 In this no new worker would be ever created.

 ### Installation